behnazkhoshnood/tadig-restaurant/README.md

   i.
 As a General Customer, I want to easily understand the main purpose of the site and learn more about the restaurant.

   - [x] a.
-Upon entering the site, users are greeted with a clean and easily readable welcome note and a colorful navigation bar which guides the user to the page of their choice.
-Underneath the navigation bar there is a Hero carousel slide that makes the visitor interested and shows the main purpose of the site.
+Upon entering the site, users are greeted with a clean and easily readable welcome note and a colorful navigation bar that guides the user to the page of their choice.
+Underneath the navigation bar, there is a Hero carousel slide that makes the visitor interested and shows the main purpose of the site.

   - [x] b.
-The user has two options, click the navigation bar buttons and go to the page of their choice or scroll down and locate the sign up / sign in, Contact us informations and social media links.
+The user has two options, click the navigation bar buttons and go to the page of their choice or scroll down and locate the sign-up / sign-in, Contact us information and social media links.

   ii.
 As a General Customer, I want to be able to easily navigate throughout the site to find content.

   - [x] a.
 The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
+At the top of each page, there is a clean navigation bar, each link describes what the page they will end up at clearly.

   - [x] b.
-At the bottom of all the order pages there is another food menu navbar which redirect the visitor to the top of the page to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+At the bottom of all the order pages, there is another food menu navbar that redirects the visitor to the top of the page to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.

   - [x] c.
 On reservation and rate us page and the modal form of all pages, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

   iii.
 As a General Customer, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.

   - [x] a.
-The user can scroll to the bottom of any page on the site to locate social media links in the footer; although the links for now are conected to the home page of each media since our restaurant don't have functional social media pages yet.
+The user can scroll to the bottom of any page on the site to locate social media links in the footer; although the links, for now, are connected to the home page of each media since our restaurant doesn't have functional social media pages yet.

-  iiii.
+  iii.
 As a General Customer, I want to find the best way to get in contact with the restaurant with any questions I may have.

   - [x] a.
-Contact information is located on the foother of all pages.
+Contact information is located on the footer of all pages.

   - [x] b.
-The footer contains links to the restaurant's Facebook, Pinterest, Instagram, Twitter, Whatsapp and Telegram page. although these pages are not conected to the restaurant social media pages they open the home page of each corresponding media.
+The footer contains links to the restaurant's Facebook, Pinterest, Instagram, Twitter, Whatsapp, and Telegram page. although these pages are not connected to the restaurant social media pages they open the home page of each corresponding media.

   - [x] c.
 Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

 - **Frequent User Goals**

   i.
-As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or restaurant.
+As a Frequent User, I want to sign up for the Newsletter so that I am emailed any major updates and/or changes to the website or restaurant.

   - [x] a.
-At the bottom of every page there is a footer which content is consistent throughout all pages.
+At the bottom of every page, there is a footer which content is consistent throughout all pages.

   - [x] b.
-To the left side of the footer the user can see Sign in / Sign up button.
+To the left side of the footer, the user can see the Sign in / Sign up button.
 By clicking on that they can fill in the alternative "Subscribe to our Newsletter".

   - [x] c.
 There is a "Submit" button under the input field which is located close to the field and can easily be distinguished.

 ### **Further Testing**

-- [x] The Website was tested on Google Chrome, Microsoft Edge and Firefox browser.
+- [x] The Website was tested on Google Chrome, Microsoft Edge, and Firefox browser.

-- [x] The website was shown responsive on a variety of emulated devices such as Jio phone, iphone4, 5, SE, 6, 6 plus, 7, 7plus, 8, 8plus and X, Nokia Lumia 520 and N9, Moto G4, Galexy S5, Blackberry Z30 and play book, Galexy note, Microsoft Lumia 950 and 550, LG optimus L70, Nexus 4, 5, 6, 7 and 10 , 6P, Pixel 2 and 2XL, ipad mini, iphad, Kindle fire, ipad pro and laptop with MDPI, touch and HiDPI.
+- [x] The website was shown responsive on a variety of emulated devices such as Jio phone, iphone4, 5, SE, 6, 6 plus, 7, 7plus, 8, 8plus and X, Nokia Lumia 520 and N9, Moto G4, Galaxy S5, Blackberry Z30 and playbook, Galaxy note, Microsoft Lumia 950 and 550, LG Optimus L70, Nexus 4, 5, 6, 7 and 10, 6P, Pixel 2 and 2XL, iPad mini, iPad, Kindle Fire, iPad pro and laptop with MDPI, touch, and HiDPI.

 - [x] A large amount of testing was done to ensure that all pages were linking correctly.

-- [x] Friends and family members were asked to review the sit and documentation to point out any bugs and/or user experience issues.
+- [x] Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ## **Known Bugs**

-- [ ] The sweep to bottom hover effect don't cover the buttons all the way down in some mobile phones.
+- [ ] The sweep to bottom hover effect doesn't cover the buttons on some mobile phones.

-- [ ] Sometimes the browser don't open the site but after reloading the page it workes properly.
+- [ ] Sometimes the browser doesn't open the site but after reloading the page it workes properly.

 ## **Fixed  bugs**

-- [x] When in menu page, clicking on menu button was making an error.
-The href for menu page was wrong.
-The href attribute was changes from href="starter.html" to href="order.html" to fix the problem.
+- [x] When on the menu page, click on the menu button was making an error.
+The href for the menu page was wrong.
+The href attribute was changed from href="starter.html" to href="order.html" to fix the problem.

-- [x] In some emulated divices, the right to left scroll appears.
-In most of them after reloading the page the scroll disapears and the whole page is shown again.
+- [x] In some emulated devices, the right to left scroll appears.
+In most of them after reloading the page, the scroll disappears and the whole page is shown again.

 I used the code below from stack overflow to fix the problem: